arcusmaximus/SottrModTools/Documentation.md

   you may want to see them: if an original outfit doesn't have a full-detail mesh for one of its parts, or if you're looking to replace Lara's head (explained further below).

-  Note, however, that the addon doesn't support <em>exporting</em> LODs.
+  Note, however, that the addon doesn't support *exporting* LODs.
 All meshes will be exported as full-detail meshes, regardless of whether they were LOD meshes when you imported them.
 This means you should delete any LOD meshes before exporting.